MicrosoftDocs/memdocs/memdocs/configmgr/mdt/user-driven-installation-developers-guide.md

 5. Write any code to perform the appropriate tasks while the user interacts with the wizard page.

- 6. Write any code to perform the appropriate tasks when the user clicks **Next** in the UDI Wizard (overrides for the **OnNextClicked** method), including the following steps:
+ 6. Write any code to perform the appropriate tasks when the user selects **Next** in the UDI Wizard (overrides for the **OnNextSelected** method), including the following steps:

     1. Update any memory variables, task sequence variables, environment variables, or XML file information.